jonchaney/tonedream/README.md

 ![artist_page](docs/images/artist-page.png)

-All user's on tonedream can be admin of multiple artists.
-They can upload there music and allow other to download it, or just make it available for streaming.
+All user's on tonedream can be the admin of multiple artists.
+They can upload their music, or other if they are a record label, and allow others to download it.
+They also have the option of making it only available for streaming.
 Above is a screenshot of an album page.

 ## Audio Player